B. J. Harrison Reads Merry Christmas

 Part of the Classic Tales with B. J. Harrison series

-B. J. Harrison Reads The Colour Out of Space
+B. J. Harrison Reads The Captain of the Pole Star

 by Sir Arthur Conan Doyle